Enzo0721/ExternalCheatV3/readme.md

 # ExternalCheatV3

-An external cheat utility built with C++ and ImGui, designed for educational purposes and game modification research.
+An external cheat utility for CS:GO built with C++ and ImGui, designed for educational purposes and game modification research.

 ## Features